Fl0GUI/gummi/README.md

 For Throne see TODO

-The web services have ways to simulate events, which is picked up by Gummi as well.
+The web services have ways to simulate events, which are picked up by Gummi as well.
 Use these to test your SAMMI implementation.

 ### Requirements